ceydab/NLP_Projects/README.md

 1. **Text Classification**: Classifying text documents into different categories using NLP techniques.
 Two files are included.
 The first one utilizes only machine learning techniques.
 The second one includes an application of neural networks.
 2. **Text Embedding**: Embedding different datasets using CBOW and Skipgram.
 3. **Sentiment Analysis**: This project aims to perform sentiment analysis through tweets, utilizing CNN.
+4. **Named Entity Recognition**: This project aims to perform ner utilizing transformers and BERT.
 Each project is contained within its own .py or .ipynb file, along with outputs and explanations of the code.

 ## **Note**